codingenesis/dotfiles_linux/README.md

 ### zsh
-I am using oh-my-zsh and few plugins and fancy theme to make prompt more useful
+I am using oh-my-zsh and few plugins and fancy theme to make prompt more useful.
+I have created / copied useful funcitons and aliases over the period of time to make my life easier on terminal.

 Installation `stow --dotfiles -v -R -t ~ zsh`